AdaCore/spark2014/docs/ug/usage.rst

 With option ``--pedantic``, some compiler choices are forced to a worst-case interpretation of the Ada standard.
-For example, ranges for integer base types are reduced to the minumum guaranteed, not to the matching machine integer type as done in practice on all compilers.
+For example, ranges for integer base types are reduced to the minimum guaranteed, not to the matching machine integer type as done in practice on all compilers.

 Output